Big advantages of small teams

 We haven’t seen and haven’t come up with anything better than the hiring checklist shared by David Cancel from Drift.
 The only other questions we ask candidates are the ones that have something to do with our business or position specifically.

-But the other important thing about interviews are the things you say.
+But the other important thing about interviews is the things you say.

 Be honest about them.
 We all know that you’d have to sell your soul to pay employees in a small business the same money they’d get working in a big corp.
 So, don’t promise them that!